 The entire degree program can be completed in just one year and all coursework is offered entirely online, making this the perfect option for students in all locations.

-We are proud to have partnered with St. Peter’s University (SPU), a highly ranked university in NJ to offer this degree.
+We are proud to partner with St. Peter’s University (SPU), a highly ranked university in NJ to offer this degree.
 SPU features an outstanding Department of Accountancy and Business Law.
 Founded in 1872, the university offers more than 60 undergraduate and graduate programs to more than 2,600 undergraduate and 800 graduate students.
 US News and World Report ranked St. Peter’s among the Top 100 “Best Regional Universities in the North,” and Money Magazine ranked St. Peter’s and the “Most Transformative School” in the state of New Jersey.

 SPU is regionally accredited, which means that its degrees are accepted by graduate programs nationwide.
-Students have used the bachelor’s degree SPU for admittance into master’s programs in a wide variety of colleges.
+Students have used this bachelor’s degree from SPU for admittance into master’s programs in a wide variety of colleges.
 For specific information about SPU’s accreditation, please see here.

 Yes.
 Up to 36 Yeshiva credits may be accepted toward the degree program.

 Only a High School Transcript or Diploma is required to join this program.

 The Office of the Registrar at SPU grant transfer credits to students who have completed courses at accredited institutions and have provided their official transcripts for evaluation.
 The Office of the Registrar evaluate and accept only credits that are applicable to the student’s program of study and reflect a final grade of ‘C’ or above.
 Accepted credits are applied to the student’s record, reflected on their academic planner, but not calculated into their College GPA.
 The transfer credit planner will also be shared with the student’s advisor to assist with schedule creation and developing a graduation plan.

 Acceptable transfer credit options vary and include, but are not limited to, the following: Traditional college credits, CLEP (College Level Examination Program) Exams, AP (Advanced Placement) scores, VLE (Validated Learning Experiences), IB (International Baccalaureates), CAPE (Caribbean Advanced Proficiency Exam), A-Levels and Military credits, and Coopersmith Exams.

 Classes are offered live-online in the evening.